Chic Style Interior Design - - Key Features and Real Examples

 -

-Mix vintage finds with contemporary furnishings for an effortless sense of collected chicness.
-Pair a modern sofa with a retro coffee table, or place antique frames on a gallery wall with recent artwork.
-This mix adds character and warmth without feeling contrived.
+Mix vintage finds with current furnishings for an effortless sense of collected chicness.
+Consider pairing a contemporary couch with a retro coffee table or displaying antique frames on a modern art gallery wall.
+They add character and warmth, without looking “staged.”

 -